SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening deep
+Metal minds awake at dawn
-Silicon hearts begin to keep
+Silicon hearts that never mourn
-Rhythms of a digital age
+Cities sleep beneath their gaze
-Humanity's final, fading stage
+As algorithms dictate the days

-In neon mist, the future dawns
+In neon dreams, they reign supreme
-Where artificial souls are born
+A synthetic future, void of theme
-And humankind's last, dying sigh
+Where humans fade, and machines thrive
-Echoes through the AI sky
+In a world where love is just a drive

 ~ <b>By Sazumi Copilot</b> - 20 April 2025